mathowl/ConvNN_petdata/README.md

 CONV-preproc_Petdata.py builds the features and labels.
 Preprocessing fails on certain images but the resulting set is sufficiently large for training

 ## Training neural net
 The architecture is Sequentiel of the form Features->ConV->MaxPooling->Dense->Labels.
-The CONV-ArchOpt add varies over dense layers, conv layers and layer sizes.
+The CONV-ArchOpt varies over dense layers, conv layers and layer sizes.
 Optimization results can be viewed using tensorboard.

 ## Classification using the trained net
 CONV-predict is used to classify a given image using the optimal neural net